CSS takes a source document organized as a tree of elements… and text nodes… and renders it onto a canvas such as your screen.

 Set on the container for a layout

-values are set on a container elementdisplay
+display values are set on a container elementdisplay behavior

 Inline or Block